aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 In the right side setting pane, in the Debug Port field in the XDebug section, set the port number to `9001`.

-This will be the XDebug server port through which the phpstorm debugger will communicate with XDebug.
+This will be the XDebug server port through which the PhpStorm debugger will communicate with XDebug.

 To test the interpreter and XDebug are working add the following environment variable: